Strategies to improve sales and profitability

 For example, you could monitor how many employee hours it takes to perform specific tasks or provide services.
 If the time increases, it may indicate inefficiency.
 Addressing the problem quickly will benefit your profitability.

 Leadership is an important part of managing productivity successfully.
-Motivate staff by communicating your productivity targets and how you are going to measure.
+Motivate staff by communicating your productivity targets and how you are going to measure them.
 Incentives can also help motivate staff to meet productivity targets.
 Make sure you define the targets carefully so that production speeds don't increase at the expense of quality.

 Use KPIs to measure productivity